Cassidy's Moving and Storage

 - Then you’ll be rolling up strips of bubble wrap and wrapping them around the vulnerable parts of the sculpture.

-- Once you’ve build up the fragile areas, use more bubble wrap to wrap the entire sculpture.
+- Once you’ve built up the fragile areas, use more bubble wrap to wrap the entire sculpture.
 You should end up with a sphere or egg shape that you can place inside a box, and brace with padding.

 As with paintings, you’ll need to pad the box and test it, as outlined above.